Doctor insights on:

 - Can tension headaches cause blurred vision?

-- Can anxiety cause headaches and dizziness?
+- Can constipation cause headaches and dizziness?

-- Can stress cause dizziness and headaches?
+- Can a pinched nerve cause dizziness and headaches?

 - Talk to a neurologist online